smk291/tetris/readme.md

 * Streamline the interface, changing some of the timing (e.g. add a short pause before clearing a row and then lower rows gradually, not instantly).
 * Decide between [20G, 2.36G and 0G](https://harddrop.com/wiki/20G).

-I expect to continue working on this into the foreseeable future, but for ease of development I'll likely switch to C# or C++ so that I can use the Unity or Unreal engine.
+I expect to continue working on this well into the foreseeable future, but for ease of development I'll likely switch to C# or C++ so that I can use the Unity or Unreal engine.

-The roadmap for more distant additions/changes includes the following:
+The roadmap for additions/changes includes the following:
 * 3d interface/engine
 * Competitive, cross-platform multiplayer for desktop, iOS, and Android
 * User accounts